kangyang94/dm3/README.md

 # dm3
-the personal third homework of databasemine
+the personal third homework of datamin